Apple Mac Mini M2 Pro, the proof: a concentrate of power and performance-breakinglatest.news-Breaking Latest News

 How

 Il Mac Mini is small, even on the outside, as it always has been.
 These M2s maintain the shape and size of the previous generation, the chassis is one color, zero external frills, a rounded aluminum square and a nice reflective Apple logo.
 The two models differ behind, the base M2 has two Thunderbolt 4 ports, while the M2 Pro has 4 – and it makes sense, bringing double the power and more data management capabilities.
 The Mini is small and easily transportable, but don’t make the mistake of thinking it’s a “small computer”.
 On the contrary.
 The basic M2 is already interesting for several reasons, with performance similar to the Air and Pro M2 already presented some time ago.
-But the real novelty is the Mini with M2 Pro, which is what we tested, in our opinion an optimal configuration for pro/semipro use.
-And that brings it closer in terms of performance and even a little in price to the bigger “big brother”, the Mac Studio.
+But the real novelty is the Mini with M2 Pro, which is what we tested, in our opinion an optimal configuration for pro/semipro use, i.e. 16Gb, 19 graphics cores and SSDs above 256Gb.
+A setup that brings it closer to the bigger “big brother”, the Mac Studio.
 The latter remains the workstation of choice for those looking for Mac most powerful on the market, especially for the internal organization of the M1 Max and M1 Ultra chiplets.
 And yet.

 Why Mini?